 Equipment

 Fat bike rentals are available from several Park City shops, including Jans and White Pine Touring.
-The bikes handle differently than standard mountain bikes—the wide tires and lower pressure require adjustment to cornering and braking expectations.
+The bikes handle differently than standard mountain bikes—the wide tires and lower pressure require adjustment for cornering and braking expectations.

 If you have mountain biking experience, the transition proves manageable after a few minutes of adaptation.